NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Pki.rst

 Domains
     A single Let's Encrypt certificate can be valid for multiple domains and alias.
-For instance, mail.nethserver.org, web.nethserver.org... wildcard
-    certificates (\*.nethserver.org) aren't supported.
+For instance, mail.nethserver.org, web.nethserver.org, etc. Wildcard certificates (\*.nethserver.org) are not supported.

-When :guilabel:`REQUEST LET'S ENCRYPT CERTIFICATE` button is clicked, this server is tested by Let's Encrypt to ensure that you have the right to get a certificate.
+When :guilabel:`REQUEST LET'S ENCRYPT CERTIFICATE` button is clicked, this server is tested by Let's Encrypt to ensure that you have the rights to get a certificate.
 The necessary conditions are:

 * The server must be reachable from outside at port 80.
 Make sure your port 80